Looking for a unique twist for a special lunch? Serve a traditional ploughman's lunch.

 - Boil the two eggs by placing them in a saucepan full of cold water.
 Bring to a boil, then cook for 6 minutes.
 Immediately plunge the eggs in a ice water bath for 10 minutes.
 Crack the shells all around, then gently peel them and rinse off any tiny shells.
 Blot them dry with paper towel and cut in half lengthwise.
 If desired, sprinkle the eggs with salt and pepper.

-- Wash and dry the radishes and celery, then cut the radishes into thick slices.
-Cut the celery into 2 inch pieces.
+- Rinse and dry the radishes and celery, then cut the radishes into thick slices.
+Cut the celery into 2-inch pieces.

-- Cut and core the apple, then brush each slice with lemon juice to prevent browning.
+- Slice the apple, then brush each slice with lemon juice to prevent browning.

-- If desired, cut the ham slices into pieces that are 1 ½ inches in length.
+- Cut the ham into slices that are 1 ½ inches in length.

-- Store all the ingredients, except the butter and the bread, in the fridge until needed.
+- Keep all the ingredients, except the butter and the bread, in the fridge until needed.

-- Half hour before serving, take out the cheese so it can warm up to room temperature.
+- Half hour before serving, take it out of the fridge so it can warm up to room temperature.

-- When ready to serve, artfully arrange the ingredients on a large wooden cutting board.
-Serve immediately.
+- Arrange all the ingredients on a large wooden cutting board or charcuterie board and serve immediately.

 Notes